Whitby Official Plan Review

 Land use planning in Ontario occurs in a “policy-led” system.
 Whitby's Official Plan is informed by the Ontario Planning Act, the Ontario Provincial Planning Statement and former Regional plans like Envision Durham.

-Why are we reviewing the Whitby Official Plan now?
+Why review the Whitby Official Plan?

 Whitby's population is forecasted to grow to approximately 240,000 by 2051.
 By 2031 alone, the Province of Ontario has mandated the Town to support the construction of 18,000 new homes in Whitby.
 This growth needs to be planned in a sustainable manner for today and future generations.
 Fortunately, Whitby already has a comprehensive Official Plan that was updated last in 2018.